 - Functionality/UI: The best cross-platform tools should provide a functional and enterprise-level UI for all mobile apps they create, regardless of the deployment platform.

-Such tools should also enable developers to incorporate the best, most advanced, and necessary functions into the mobile app.
+Such cross-platform mobile development tools should also enable developers to incorporate the best, most advanced, and necessary functions into the mobile app.

 They should make it possible for the cross-platform mobile app to use as many native hardware functions as possible.